ShopGoodwill

 Phase 2 — Testing Against a Competitor

 Phase 1 ended with a restructured site map and a redesigned prototype that hadn't been user-tested.
 Phase 2 picked up that validation gap: could first-time users in the target demographic actually operate the redesign against a platform they already trusted?
-I sequenced three methods to answer — heuristic evaluation to pick the test flows, moderated testing against Depop to baseline the Favorites problem, and unmoderated testing on the redesign itself.
+We started with a heuristic evaluation to choose the test flows, then ran two studies: moderated testing against Depop to benchmark finding items and adding to favorites, and unmoderated testing on the redesign to evaluate our solution.

 ShopGoodwill vs. Depop